 The second insurance policy is with Euler Hermes Kreditversicherungs AG ("Euler Hermes"), which commenced in May 2003, is considered by the management as a milestone in credit insurance for us.
 One of our core vendors in co-operation with Euler-Hermes offered us the Credit Insurance Program ("CIP").
 At that time, we were the only Central and Eastern European distributor to participate in such a vendor-driven program.
 This flexible and tailor-made program has given us a competitive advantage over other distributors on insurance of small customers.
 This insurance policy is held by the Company and extends to cover ASBIS CZ, spol s.r.o., ASBIS CR d.o.o., ASBIS Hungary Limited, ASBIS Vilnius UAB, ASBIS PL Sp z.o.o., ASBIS SK spol s.r.o.
 (Slovakia); and ASBIS d.o.o.
 (Slovenia), ASBIS Bulgaria Limited, ASBIS Romania S.R.L., AS ASBIS Baltic, ASBIS LV SIA (Latvia), as well as to specific customers in Algeria, Tunisia and Morocco.
 Under this policy we have the flexibility of providing eligible customers a discretionary credit limit up to a maximum of U.S.\$ 75.
-This policy has been renewed till January 2013.
+This policy after a decision of both the insurer and the vendor was finished at December 31st and it will not be re-newed.
+The company however has managed to pass most of the insured customers under the policy through its major policy or local policies created in Czech Republic, Slovakia and Turkey.